Explore Religious Studies at OU

 o Participate in a 4-week long summer study abroad archaeological field study in Huqoq, Israel with Dr. Rangar Cline

-o Learn what Michael Jackson teaches us about Religion & Black Popular Music with Acting Assistant Professor Hill
+o Learn what music teaches us about religion in Religion & Black Popular Music

 o Participate in a “canonization” simulation in Dr. Hicks-Keeton’s Lost Scriptures course